https://www.totraveltoo.com/

 View of Stari Grad

 After settling into a new location we like to wander out and explore.
-Leaving the Old Town to a later adventure we turned left and followed the pathway past the marina and onto the Budva beach.
+Leaving the Old Town for a later adventure we turned left and followed the pathway past the marina and onto the Budva beach.

 What a shock!

 Budva beach was packed, sunbeds lined up row after row, no space in between and umbrellas precariously positioned to shade the loungers from the hot afternoon sun.
-Loud music blared out from speakers every few yards, and cheap bars and takeaway food outlets fought for the tourist’s euros.
+Loud music blared out from speakers every few yards, and cheap bars and takeaway food outlets fought for the tourists’ euros.
 Normally, by now we would have taken some photos, but there was just not anything worth taking.
 You could say that we were a little more than shocked!

 Did we have a Plan B?
 No.